 Try the following tips and courses to keep yourself healthy:

-1. Exercise regularly
+1. Exercise often

 2. Engage in self-care

-3. Develop hobbies
+3. Enjoy hobbies

 Sometimes the best way to get your mind off of work is to focus on something else.
-In an article for Psychology Today, Paula Davis-Laack J.D., M.A.P.P., wrote that having a creative outlet can help you stay motivated and engaged at work.